immutag/immutag/README.md

 ## Useful info

-While in fzf, find tags with exact matches use `'`: say you want to find a file with a `foo` and `bar` tag.
+While in fzf, find tags with exact matches use `'`: say you want to find a file with a `foo` and `bar` tag:

 `imt find`

+...now in fzf:

 `'foo 'bar`

 Suggestion: to open a file, use xdg-open or some other clever file-opener.